-Celtics Players Reveal Their Picks For Best, Worst Halloween Candies
+NESN

-Whether its something sweet or something salty, everyone has their favorite Halloween candy.
+Whether it’s something sweet or something sour, everyone has their favorite Halloween candy.

 So, which are the Celtics’ favorites?